 Different Types of Adjectives

-Adjectives can be divided into different categories based on the function they provide in a sentence.
+Adjectives can be divided into categories based on their function in a sentence.
 Let’s take a look at them individually.

 - Comparative adjectives are words used to compare two things in a sentence.